List of sports coaches from Youngstown, Ohio

-The following is a list of notable sports coaches who were all born in, residents of, or otherwise closely associated with Youngstown, Ohio.

-Youngstown, Ohio, has earned a reputation as a modern "Cradle of Coaches," producing a remarkable number of successful college football leaders.
+Many notable sports coaches were born in, residents of, or otherwise closely associated with Youngstown, Ohio.
+The northeastern Ohio region has earned a reputation as a so-called "cradle of coaches," producing a number of successful college football leaders.
 Much of this tradition traces back to Cardinal Mooney High School under longtime head coach Don Bucci and defensive coordinator Ron Stoops Sr., whose program produced multiple Ohio state championships and instilled a rigorous football culture in generations of players.
 From the Stoops family alone emerged three Division I head coaches—Bob, Mike, and Mark Stoops—while fellow Cardinal Mooney alumnus Bo Pelini also rose to national prominence.
 The influence extended beyond Mooney to Youngstown State University, where Jim Tressel, Mark Mangino, and Mark Dantonio all served as assistants before becoming head coaches at major programs.

 By the early 2000s, Youngstown connections were a fixture in college football’s biggest games.
 Between 2000 and 2007, at least one coach with ties to the city appeared in seven of eight Bowl Championship Series national title games, including Tressel at Ohio State, Bob Stoops at Oklahoma, Mark Stoops at Miami, and Pelini at LSU.
 The city’s football lineage has been attributed to its steel-town work ethic, close-knit community, and the leadership of figures like Bucci and Stoops Sr., whose impact shaped both the Stoops and Pelini families.
 Today, Youngstown remains closely identified with its outsized contribution to the sport, with alumni active across the NCAA and professional football.

-Another well known Example is Mark Stoops.
-Mark Stoops, the head football coach at the University of Kentucky, hails from Youngstown, Ohio.
+Another example is Mark Stoops, the head football coach at the University of Kentucky, who hails from Youngstown.
 A member of the well-known Stoops family of football coaches, alongside his brothers Bob and Mike, Stoops grew up in the city before beginning his playing and coaching career.
 Youngstown has also produced several other notable figures in sports and beyond, underscoring the city’s reputation for shaping prominent athletic and coaching talent.

-Every year, many of the notable Youngstown coaches who are close friends and family, gather for a fun, but competitive bocce tournament.
+Every year, many of the Youngstown coaches' friends and family gather for a bocce tournament.